-If your child also had his adenoids taken out, your child's voice may sound as if he is talking through his nose.
+If your child also had their adenoids taken out, their voice may sound as if they are talking through their nose.
 This is normal.
-This may last for a few weeks or up to 3 months, if the adenoids were very large.
+This may last for a few weeks or up to three months, if the adenoids were very large.

-Your child should be as quiet as possible for about 1 week after the operation.
+Your child should be as quiet as possible for about a week after the operation.
 Do not let your child play rough sports or contact sports.

 Your child can shower or bathe as usual.
 Your child should stay away from crowds and people with infections and colds.

-Your child can go back to school or day care in 1 week to 10 days after the operation.
-You should not let your child go on long trips out of town for 2 weeks after the operation.
+Your child can go back to school or day care in a week to 10 days after the operation.
+You should not let your child go on long trips out of town for two weeks after the operation.